5 Strategies to Prevent Teacher Burnout

 Teacher burnout...is that like a medical thing or what?
-When I first heard that you could avoid burnout and stress, I looked to Google to find out what the deal was.
-It is no secret that, for many, teaching is a thankless profession or that many teachers are leaving this wonderful profession.
-However, starting a teacher burnout prevention plan and implement teacher self-care strategies can help.
+It is no secret that, for many, teaching is a thankless profession, or that many teachers are leaving this wonderful profession.
+However, starting a teacher burnout prevention plan and implementing teacher self-care strategies can help.
 These could be really important in helping more people stay in the teaching profession.
 I don’t know about you, but I often wake up thinking about school and go to bed thinking about school.
-I find this especially true working in a low-economic school.
-So many of our students experience terrible living conditions which can cause even more stress and worry for educators.
+I find this especially true working in a low-income school.
+So many of our students experience terrible living conditions, which can cause even more stress and worry for educators.
 If you can totally relate to this, and you are looking to avoid burnout, keep reading, dear teacher.

 You always need to be aware of your stress levels and what stresses you out.
 If you can identify stress, you can go a long way in preventing stress.
 Here are just a few teacher burnout symptoms and signs of teacher burnout.
 Remember, every person is different and may experience different teacher burnout symptoms.